Mizar system: Breadth

 As of July 2012, the MML included 1150 articles written by 241 authors.
 In aggregate, these contain more than 10,000 formal definitions of mathematical objects and about 52,000 theorems proved on these objects.
 More than 180 named mathematical facts have been given formal codification in this manner.
 Some examples are the Hahn–Banach theorem, Kőnig's lemma, the Brouwer fixed point theorem, Gödel's completeness theorem, and the Jordan curve theorem.

 This breadth of coverage has led some to suggest Mizar as one of the leading approximations to the QED utopia of encoding all core mathematics in computer verifiable form.

 Availability

 All MML articles are available in PDF form as the papers of the Journal of Formalized Mathematics.
 The full text of the MML is distributed with the Mizar checker and can be freely downloaded from the Mizar website.
 In an ongoing recent project the library was also made available in an experimental wiki form that only admits edits when they are approved by the Mizar checker.

-The MML Query website implements a powerful search engine for the contents of the MML.
-Among other abilities, it can retrieve all MML theorems proved about any particular type or operator.
+The MML Query website implements a search engine for the contents of the MML.
+Among other abilities, it can retrieve MML theorems proved about a particular type or operator.